phosae/kube-setup/kubeadm/README.md

 # Creating a cluster with kubeadm

-Things really helps
+Things really help
 - tmux `set synchronize-panes on`
 - `rsync -a ~/clash-for-linux user@host:/root/`

 ## install kubeadm/kubelet/kubectl on all nodes

-In China you can use [kubernetes on aliyun](https://developer.aliyun.com/mirror/kubernetes/)
+In China you can use [Kubernetes mirror on Aliyun](https://developer.aliyun.com/mirror/kubernetes/)

 ```bash
 {